ory/hydra/README.md

 ec91228cb105db315553499c81918258f52cee9636ea2a4821bdb8226872f54b
 ```

-##### Build a docker image from the sources
+##### Build a docker image from the source

 Install the [CLI and Docker Toolbox](#installation).
 Make sure you install Docker Compose.
 On OSX and Windows,
 open the Docker Quickstart Terminal.
-On Linux open any terminal.
+On Linux, open any terminal.

-We will use a dummy password as system secret: `SYSTEM_SECRET=passwordtutorialpasswordtutorial`.
+We will use a dummy password as the system secret: `SYSTEM_SECRET=passwordtutorialpasswordtutorial`.
 Use a very secure secret in production.

-**On OSX and Windows** using the Docker Quickstart Terminal.
+**On OSX and Windows** using the Docker Quickstart Terminal:
 ```
 $ go get github.com/ory-am/hydra
 $ cd $GOPATH/src/github.com/ory-am/hydra